 The District provides Social Work Services to assist students and families with accessing community based services as a way of meeting their basic needs, including food, shelter and medical care.
 In addition, Social Workers have been instrumental in working with families to ensure students attend school on a regular basis.
 For more information, please contact your child’s school counselor who will assist you in making a referral.

-Students needing a work permit who attend a private school, cyber school, charter school, or who are in a home education program, should contact Mrs. Denise Bernatos at the Administration Center, 938-9577, ext.
-289 to make an appointment to complete necessary paperwork.
-All other students should contact their high school (based on their home address) for a work permit.
+Students needing a work permit who attend a private school, cyber school, charter school, or who are in a home education program, should contact Mrs. Tena Wolfe at the Administration Center, 938-9577, to make an appointment to complete necessary paperwork.
+Students will need to bring their birth certificate and a parent/guardian with them to the appointment.